 Many more short but memorable walks can be found within a half-hour drive, including the amble around Arrowtown’s Chinese Settlement reimaging life during the gold rush, and the undulating path around Lake Hayes ringed by mountain vistas.
 Wine lovers can explore ruggedly handsome Gibbston on foot, visiting cellar door tasting rooms and recharging with a vineyard lunch.

-On fine days, the all-day return walk to the summit of Ben Lomond (1748m) reveals epic scenes stretching into Mount Aspiring National Park.
+If you’re an experienced hiker looking for more of a challenge, on fine days, the all-day return walk to the summit of Ben Lomond (1748m) reveals epic scenes stretching into Mount Aspiring National Park.
 The Skyline gondola offers an exciting shortcut to Bob’s Peak, shaving a couple of hours or so off the outing.
 Regardless of whether you shorten your journey with the gondola or decide to hike the full track unassisted, Ben Lomond is a challenging track in an alpine environment so there are a few things to know before you go.

 If you're after a variety of short and long trails, a day could easily be spent hiking around Arrowtown, starting with the historic Sawpit Gully circuit followed by the easier, cross-country wander to the historic Shotover Bridge.